Joondanna

 What are some of the major infrastructure and planning changes likely to influence the suburb of Joondanna?

-Key infrastructure and planning changes likely to influence the suburb of Joondanna include: C6 (Construction); Scarborough Beach Road and Green Street Roundabout (Construction); The Coolbinia (Construction); Scarborough Beach Road Streetscape Upgrade (Planning); and Axford Park Playground Renewal (Completed).
+Key infrastructure and planning changes likely to influence the suburb of Joondanna include: C6 (Construction); Scarborough Beach Road and Green Street Roundabout (Construction); Scarborough Beach Road Streetscape Upgrade (Construction); The Coolbinia (Construction); and Axford Park Playground Renewal (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Joondanna?

-Infrastructure development impacting the suburb of Joondanna spans multiple sectors including Communities, Precincts & Urban Renewal, Transport & Logistics, and Agriculture & Rural Development, among others.
+Infrastructure development impacting the suburb of Joondanna spans multiple sectors including Communities, Precincts & Urban Renewal, Communities, and Agriculture & Rural Development, among others.

 What is the scale of infrastructure investment impacting the suburb of Joondanna?

-Infrastructure investment analysis indicates substantial capital deployment exceeding $1.1 billion in projects that will impact the extended area, with a notable concentration of investment within the immediate the suburb of Joondanna vicinity.
+Infrastructure investment analysis indicates significant investment of approximately $328 million in infrastructure projects affecting the region, with a notable concentration of investment within the immediate the suburb of Joondanna vicinity.

 How does the suburb of Joondanna's infrastructure development compare to other areas?